Zelshair/cstr-event-vision/README.md

 ## Adding Custom Datasets

-To integrate a custom dataset into this project, follow these steps:
+To integrate a custom dataset into this framework, follow these steps for seamless integration and usage:

-1. **Prepare Your Dataset**: Ensure your dataset is organized in a format compatible with the existing data loaders available in `scripts/data_processing/`.
-The dataset should be structured into directories or files that separate training, validation, and testing samples, as applicable.
+1. **Prepare Your Dataset**: Ensure your dataset is organized in a format that is compatible with existing data loaders, or create a new data loader script within `scripts/datasets`.

 2. **Create a Dataset Object**: Implement a new Python class for your dataset by inheriting from the `EventsDataset` class found in `scripts/datasets/Dataset.py`.
 In this class, you'll need to:
    - Call the `EventsDataset` initializer in your class's `__init__` method and pass the required parameters such as `csv_file`, `root_dir`, `event_rep`, `channels`, etc.